alexoughton/rtd-openstack-xenserver/docs/01-overview.rst

 * For ``*XENSERVER_ROOT*``, do not use a password you're not comfortable placing in plaintext in the nova configuration.

 * For ``*CONTROLLER_ADDRESS*``, ensure that this is an address which you can reach from your workstation.

+* For ``*XAPI_BRIDGE*``, this won't be determined until later in the builld process.
+You should write it down for later use once it is defined.